happybara-io/WorkflowBuddy/README.md

 Options that work the same across event types.

-- `raw_event`: By default, Workflow Buddy will flatten & limit the JSON it receives to fit with the [Slack limitations](#templates-for-event-triggers) of 20 variables and no nested data.
+- `use_raw_event`: By default, Workflow Buddy will flatten & limit the JSON it receives to fit with the [Slack limitations](#templates-for-event-triggers) of 20 variables and no nested data.
 Set this to `true` to turn off the transformation.

 #### **app_mention** - [_docs_](https://api.slack.com/events/app_mention)